Introduction to Creative Project Management: Beginner's Guide

 Step 3: Execute The Plan

 Once the project is undertaken, creative work is developed and improved.
-Ideas turned to results, and each result is either redirected or kept and refined.
+Ideas turn into results, and each result is either redirected or kept and refined.

 Step 4: Feedback and Review